 - Another conversion that we track is traffic to our website from our digital advertising.
-We will continue to look at our conversion originations and adapt strategy as necessary. - In addition, it is important to identity and plan for regular communications with our local tourism partners (i.e. attractions, lodging, or restaurants) to ensure that they are aware of our marketing efforts and to complement strategies when appropriate. - The Tourism Advisory Board, comprised of seven tourism industry professionals who serve for two-year terms, meets five times per fiscal year and plays an integral part in the marketing strategy by reviewing and making suggestions utilizing their unique insights.
+We will continue to look at our conversion originations and adapt strategy as necessary. - In addition, it is important to identity and plan for regular communications with our local tourism partners (i.e. attractions, lodging, or restaurants) to ensure that they are aware of our marketing efforts and to complement strategies when appropriate.
+This is done - The Tourism Advisory Board, comprised of seven tourism industry professionals who serve for two-year terms, meets five times per fiscal year and plays an integral part in the marketing strategy by reviewing and making suggestions utilizing their unique insights.
 This board also brings real-time, current issues to the table that allow the director and marketing director to shift marketing strategy and dollars to address a constantly changing tourism landscape.

-MARKETING TACTICS FOR 2019-2020
+MARKETING TACTICS FOR 2020-2021

 We employ several different marketing and advertising outlets as tactics to support our marketing strategy.
-The advertising budget for 2019-2020 is \$2,622,717.00 and is allocated to the following media types:
+The advertising budget for 2020-2021 is \$3,166,500 and is allocated to the following media types: